compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 You should also add a data structure for typing contexts, mapping names to types.

-Update the syntax for `lambda` and `rec` to take the types of any arguments:
+Update the syntax for `lambda` and `rec` to take the types of their arguments:

 ```scheme
 (lambda ((x Int)) (+ x 1))